teivah/100-go-mistakes/docs/89-benchmarks.md

 In physics, the observer effect is the disturbance of an observed system by the act of observation.
 This effect can also be seen in benchmarks and can lead to wrong assumptions about results.
 Let’s look at a concrete example and then try to mitigate it.

 We want to implement a function receiving a matrix of `int64` elements.
-This matrix has a fixed number of 512 columns, and we want to compute the total sum of the first eight columns, as shown in figure 1.
+This matrix has a fixed number of 512 columns, and we want to compute the total sum of the first eight columns, as shown in Figure 1.

 <figure markdown>
   ![](img/matrix.png)